Avoid the 'Summer Slump' by Keeping Brains Active

 Here are a few ideas to help you combat the "summer slump" with the kids:

 Many families choose to host an au pair in order to share a new language with the family.
 If this is the case, there are so many great games that you can incorporate into language learning!
-For example:

 - Play the game "Telephone" with the kids – Whisper something in another language into one child's ear, then he or she has to whisper it the next child.
 See if they get the word or phrase right at the end!

 - Simple songs and chants can be a fun way to practice pronunciation

 - Role-playing games are fun for children with more advanced language skills

 Many games reinforce math skills without children even realizing it.
 Any game that involves rolling the dice or handling play money will encourage children to use their math minds.
 There may be some great games in the storage closet – if not, you can create your own!